Protect Yourself and Your Loved Ones

 2022-2023 Influenza Vaccine Composition

-While there are many types of flu viruses, flu vaccine protects against the three or four types of flu viruses that are most likely to be circulating during the current flu season.
+While there are many types of flu viruses, 2021-2022 flu vaccine will protect against the four types of flu viruses that are most likely to be circulating during the current flu season.
 The recommendations for the 2022-2023 season include two updates compared with the recommended composition of last season’s U.S. flu vaccines.
 Both the influenza A(H3N2) and the influenza B(Victoria lineage) vaccine virus components were updated.

 - an A/Victoria/2570/2019 (H1N1) pdm09-like virus;